cdeterman/gpuR/README.md

 and begin using your GPU :)

 # Things to Do
-1. Create configure file for .Renviron and possibly makevars?
-2. Package OpenCL headers in package (similar to ROpenCL?)?
-3. Obviously more vector functions and matrix implementations
+1. Obviously more vector functions and matrix implementations
-4. Implement clBLAS?
-Appears to only be for AMD though :(  Other alternatives appeart to be MAGMA (also AMD).
+2. Implement clMAGMA?
-5. Make CUDA available for NVIDIA otherwise OpenCL
+3. Make CUDA available for NVIDIA otherwise OpenCL